thomasathorne/clj-stan/README.md

 calls the optimization routine of the executable, which will find the MAP ('Maximum A Posteriori') estimate for the model.

+Alternatively, Variational Bayesian approach can be used for model training

+    (stan/variational bern {:N 3 :y [0 1 1]} "fullrank")

+The third parameter specifies the variational algorithm to be used, which can be either `meanfield` (using a fully factored Gaussian for the approximation) or `fullrank` (using a Gaussian with full-rank covariance matrix for the optimization).

 ## Resources

 See the cmdstan documentation at